Who We Are

 • propose a new framework of human resource management that allowed government to meet the public’s demand for services within fiscal limitations.

-Human resources, with specific emphasis on labour relations in the public education sector, were among the areas of inquiry and recommendation by the Commission.
 On July 9, 1993, the Final Report of the Commission of Inquiry into the Public Service and Public Sector was released, establishing the basis for legislation to change the structure of the public sector.
-Soon after, on July 27, the Public Sector Employers Act (PSEA) was passed, establishing the Public Sector Employers’ Council (PSEC) and employers’ associations in six sectors of the public sector:
+Soon after, on July 27, 1993, the Public Sector Employers Act was passed, establishing the Public Sector Employers’ Council (PSEC) and employers’ associations in six sectors of the public sector:

 • health